 Note the last phrase in light of today's political efforts to further divide the Land of Israel.

-As a whole, man has rejected every opportunity that God has given him to demonstrate his trust in Him by obedience to Him.
+As a whole, man has rejected every opportunity that God has given him to demonstrate his trust in Him through obedience.

 A former forest ranger wrote me the following in February of 1999:

 All the population of the world could be placed on a chair with plenty of elbow room within the city limits

 of Jacksonville, Florida.
 The Mesopotamian Plain, between the Tigris and Euphrates Rivers, if irrigated (as it was in Nebuchadnezzar's day) could raise enough food to feed

 the population of the world.
 The arable land in the rest of the world is more than adequate to feed the whole population of the world.